-What is Prodromal Labour
+What is Prodromal Labour?

 Prodromal labour starts and stops before active labour begins; it is considered to be early points in true labour.
-It has earned the name ‘false labour’, however, that is not true.
+It has earned the name ‘false labour’, but that is not true.
 Prodromal labour can start and stop at the same time each day, and it is easily mistaken for true labour.
 Hence, expecting mothers rush to the hospital.
 The word ‘prodromal’ is derived from a Greek word meaning precursor.
 Hence, this labour can appear hours, weeks, or even days before the actual labour starts.
-It can even last from a few days to up to a month.
+It can even last for a few days to up to a month.

 Possible Causes of Prodromal Labour